 After that, though, Yuka just goes insane.
 She can’t stand to be in the presence of Misuzu and Kakeru at the same time and then throws herself at Kakeru.

 The reason that Yuka and Kakeru are such good friends is because they’re both orphans and they really only had each other while growing up.
-Thus, when Kakeru seems like he’s abandoning her for Misuzu, it’s supposed to be excusable that she goes Looney Tunes.
-Okay, yes, to a degree.
-She has the right to be upset, but definitely not to this level.
+When Kakeru seems like he’s abandoning her for Misuzu, it’s supposed to be excusable that she goes Looney Tunes.
+To a degree, yes, she has every right to be upset, but definitely not to this insane level.

 After Kakeru refuses to kiss Yuka (I’m guessing he said no because he didn’t want their first kiss to just be some random occurrence because she was upset) Yuka goes even further off the deep end.
 She runs away from him and starts talking to her stuffed penguin like it’s Kakeru.
 After a conversation with Yukiko I thought she’d be okay, but damn it all she just got worse.
 Whenever Kakeru would say Misuzu’s name she’d flinch.
 Whenever she’d see the two of them together she’d glare.
 She started correcting Kakeru by saying calling her by her first name (Misuzu-senpai) was wrong and that her name was Kusakabe-senpai.

 She eventually gets beyond obsessed, not giving a rat’s ass about anything going on with the Red Night or caring about anyone’s lives.